-In this presentation, John Steven talks about modeling security threats as a way to discover, understand and counteract threats while designing the system architecture.
-John presents threat modeling through examples focusing on authentication, authorization and session management.
+John Steven talks about modeling security threats as a way to secure a system while designing its architecture.
+John focuses on authentication, authorization and session management.

-Picture a system so large it cannot be comprehended.
-Can such a system be "designed" in any conventional sense?
-Will machines help design it?
-Will it help design itself?
-How will it keep running?
-Will it be alive?
+Can a system that is so large it cannot be comprehended be "designed" in a conventional sense?
 The foundations of computing are about to change.
 In this talk, Richard P. Gabriel explores why and how.

 In this talk, Markus Völter illustrates how model-driven and aspect oriented software development help addressing the challenge of managing variability in product line engineering.

 This talk introduces two broad principles for strategic design: 'Context mapping' - different groups model differently and 'Core domain' - the distilled shared vision.

 This talk outlines some of the DDD foundations: How models are chosen and evaluated; How multiple models coexist; How to avoid the common pitfalls and how developers and domain experts work together.